 As the saying goes there are “two sides of the same coin”.
 On one end data/information is used to make constructive decisions for business advancement and personal convenience and at the same time hackers are seeing opportunities to use the same data/information as a new medium of ransom.
 In the recent times we’ve seen many breaches being reported and most of this information is available on Darknet at a reasonable price for various stakeholders to misuse it for making personal gains.

 Also to add, with increased regulation from state actors (like GDPR, California data protection law, HIPPA, Personal Information Protection and Electronic Documents Act etc.), safeguarding sensitive personally identifiable information or personally identifiable information (SPII / PII) has become a prime challenge for many organizations looking at varied facets of threats available in the market.
 There are companies in the past who have been subjected to legal prosecutions resulting in ending up paying huge fines for not complying with these standards.

-In this ever-changing era, it’s a challenge for a security professionals to keep up with the pace of offering in the security services.
-It’s a race game between convenience vis-a-vis cybersecurity.
-One thing which is very prominent and consistent for security professional is to stick to the basics.
+In this ever-changing era, it’s a challenge for security professionals to keep up with the pace of offering in the security services.
+It’s a racing game between convenience vis-a-vis cybersecurity.
+One thing which is very prominent and consistent for the security professional is to stick to the basics.
 As the saying goes “You can only protect if you know what you have to protect”.